Anne Beatts, groundbreaking comedy writer, dead at 74

 NEW YORK (AP) — Anne Beatts, a groundbreaking comedy writer with a taste for sweetness and the macabre who was on the original staff of “Saturday Night Live” and later created the cult sitcom “Square Pegs,” has died.
 She was 74.

-Beatts died Wednesday at her home in West Hollywood, California, according to her close friend Rona Kennedy.
-Kennedy, a film producer and a fellow faculty member at Chapman University, did not immediately know the cause of death.
+Beatts died Wednesday at her home in West Hollywood, California, according to her close friend Rona Edwards.
+Edwards, a film producer and a fellow faculty member at Chapman University, did not immediately know the cause of death.

 Starting in 1975 and running for five seasons, Beatts was among a team of gifted writers that included Rosie Shuster, Alan Zweibel, Marilyn Suzanne Miller and such cast members as Dan Aykroyd and Chevy Chase who helped make “Saturday Night Live” a cultural phenomenon.
 With Shuster, she would invent the beloved young nerds — the nasally, Marvin Hamlisch-adoring Lisa Loopner (played by Gilda Radner) and high-pantsed goofball Todd DiLaMuca (Bill Murray), and help coin such catchphrases as Lisa’s, “That’s so funny I forgot to laugh.”

-Note: This story has been updated to to correct the name of the friend who confirmed Beatts’ death.
-She is Rona Edwards, not Rona Kennedy.